 Leadership and Management Training for NIH Intramural Fellows

 The OITE has recognized a need in the postdoc, clinical fellow and graduate student community to improve leadership and management skills.
 We have developed a set of workshops and resources to help you be a better leader and manager, deal with conflicts, and thrive in a team environment.
 The topics have all been developed with a focus on science, using examples taken straight from research groups.

 Our Leadership and Management training has two parts.
 The first is leadership, which consists of the five sessions in our Workplace Dynamics Series, as described below.
 These workshops are for any level of intramural trainee.
-We recommend taking the series in order (the first two must be taken in order), but each topic can stand alone.
-Trainees who complete all five session are eligible for a certificate of completion.
+We recommend taking the series in order, but each topic can stand alone.
+Trainees who complete all sessions are eligible for a certificate of completion.
 The entire series is offered twice a year.
 Actual dates are available under the "Upcoming Events" section of the OITE website.

 OITE Management training builds on knowledge gained in the Leadership series.
 Therefore, completion of the entire Leadership series is a prerequisite for admittance into the Management Bootcamp (described below).
 Management bootcamp will also be offered twice a year.